Spring Home Maintenance Guide

 A lot of the following tasks will help you to focus on areas more specifically, but a general sweep of the interior and especially exterior of your home, can help you find any damages that may have occurred over the last few months.

-This is also a good time to crawl under the house and into the attic to be certain nothing decided to occupy those spaces during the winter.
+This is also a good time to crawl under the house and into the attic, to be certain nothing decided to occupy those spaces during the winter.
+Look for torn or matted insulation, animal droppings, scratches or holes.
 If you find damages, hire a professional to make the necessary repairs.

 - Clean your ducts and change your air filters – Now is also a great time to hire a professional to clean your ducts before you turn on your AC.
 It’s also a good idea to change your air filter, (which is recommended to change at the start of each new season anyway).